From $68K to $118K in 40 Weeks: The Reserve-First Strategy That Prevented $95K Cash Chaos

 Week 21-24: First Aggressive Move

 Hired two contractors simultaneously ($10K monthly total).
-Accepted three new clients requiring additional capacity ($24K monthly revenue).
-Made calls she’d have been terrified to make at Week 1.
+Accepted three new clients that required additional capacity ($24K monthly revenue).
+Made calls she would have been terrified to make at Week 1.

 Revenue: $76K → $88K